ludwigw/liturgical-calendar/docs/liturgical_logic.md

 - **Christmas point:** The number of days between the current date and Christmas Day.
 Used for Christmas season calculations.
 - These points allow us to calculate seasons and feasts that move each year, based on the date of Easter or Christmas.
 - See `funcs.py` for the calculation functions.
+See api_reference.md for the relevant methods in SeasonCalculator and ReadingsManager.

 **Example:**
 If Easter is March 31, 2024, then April 7, 2024 has an Easter point of 7 (7 days after Easter).
 Christmas point for December 26 is 1 (1 day after Christmas).